NuttidaLab/spikeRNN/docs/quickstart.rst

 ----------

 - Explore the :doc:`examples` for detailed use cases
-- Review the :doc:`api` for all available functions
+- Review the API Reference for all available functions
 - Check out advanced features in the individual package documentation:

   - `Rate package <../rate/README.md>`_
   - `Spiking package <../spiking/README.md>`_